melcodesdev/dio-architecture/README.md

-#DIO ARCHITECTURE

-An architecture firm concept website.
+#dio architecture

+I adore great architectural designs, and without looking at what buildings they are, sometimes I like to imagine what their functions are.
+So I had this idea to create an architecture firm concept website that displays breathtaking architectural pieces with purpose.

-Vite, React.js, HTML, CSS, JavaScript, tailwindCSS, Git, Netlify.
+Stacks: Vite, React.js, HTML, CSS, JavaScript, tailwindCSS, Git, Netlify.

-Mobile-first, Responsive Web Design, CSS Flexbox, React.js useState, Event Listeners, Conditional Statements